Siftah/get_iplayer/install/githeadgit.md

 	You may run both the CLI and WPM directly from the cloned repository.
 If you wish to update your existing installation:

-	**Linux/Unix/OS X:** Proceed from step #2 in the CLI and WPM [manual installation procedures](manual).
+	**Linux/Unix/OS X:** Proceed from step #2 in the CLI and WPM [[manual installation procedures|manual]].
 If you are replacing a package installation, it is recommended that you first remove the get_iplayer package (but leave external programs installed), then follow the manual installation procedure to install the Git HEAD version to /usr/local/bin (or similar).

-	**Windows:** See the instructions [here](githeadwin).
+	**Windows:** See the instructions [[here|githeadwin]].